What is a database administrator (DBA)?

 DBAs must take data privacy regulations seriously

-Additionally, the role of IT asset discovery in database management has become increasingly important, helping DBAs keep track of all the resources within an organization’s IT infrastructure.
-This allows for better database performance monitoring, security, and overall management.
+Additionally, IT asset discovery plays an essential role in database management by helping DBAs track all resources within an organization’s IT infrastructure.
+This practice enhances database performance, security, and overall efficiency.

 Related Terms